ACCESS-NRI/model-deployment-template/README.md

 ##### Environment Variables

+* `DEPLOYED_MODULES_DIR`: Directory that will contain the modules created during the installation of the model.
+This can be virtual modules created by a [`.modulerc` file](https://github.com/ACCESS-NRI/build-cd/tree/main/tools/modules) in the directory.
 * `DEPLOYMENT_TARGET`: Name of the deployment target.
 It is exported to the deployment target and used for variations in `spack.yaml` build processes - seen most prominently in mutually-exclusive 'when' clauses like `spack.definitions[].when = env['DEPLOYMENT_TARGET'] == 'gadi'`.
 Also used for logging purposes.
 * `SPACK_INSTALLS_ROOT_LOCATION`: Path to the directory that contains all versions of a deployment of `spack`.
 For example, if `/some/apps/spack` is the `SPACK_INSTALLS_ROOT_LOCATION`, that directory will contain directories like `0.20`, `0.21`, `0.22`, which in turn contain an install of `spack`, `spack-packages` and `spack-config`
 * `SPACK_YAML_LOCATION`: Path to a directory that will contain the `spack.yaml` from this repository during deployment